karthikncode/MorphoChain/README.md

 A good tool to produce your own vectors from a raw corpus is [word2vec](https://code.google.com/p/word2vec/).
 You can also use any pre-existing vectors as long as they satisfy the format as specified in FORMATS.txt.

 ### Contact ###
-This code is maintained by Karthik Narasimhan (karthikn@csail.mit.edu).
-Please use the issue tracker or contact me if you have any questions/suggestions.
+Please use the issue tracker or email me if you have any questions/suggestions.